 Kristin Reynolds, Ph.D.

 Kristin Reynolds is a critical food systems geographer based in New York City.
 Her scholarship and activism focus on creating socially just food systems in urban and rural spaces, using action research frameworks.
 She recently published her first book (written with colleague Nevin Cohen) Beyond the Kale: Urban Agriculture and Social Justice Activism in New York City, (2016; University of Georgia Press; see the project blog here).
-She is currently developing new research on rooftop and commercial urban agriculture, including its environmental justice and food security implications in New York City and Paris.
-She teaches about urban food systems, social justice, urban agriculture, and environmental policy as a lecturer at The New School and Yale School of Forestry and Environmental Studies.
+She is currently conducting research on the social justice implications of the evolving landscape of commercial urban agriculture in New York City and Paris.
+She teaches about urban food systems, social justice, urban agriculture, and environmental policy as a lecturer at both The New School and Yale School of Forestry and Environmental Studies.

 Kristin has worked with many community-based nonprofit organizations and small-scale farms through her research and teaching.
 These include Brooklyn Grange rooftop farms in Queens and Manhattan; La Finca del Sur in the South Bronx; EcoStation:NY, BK Farmyards, and Hattie Carthan Community Garden in Brooklyn; Harlem Grown in Manhattan; and Soul Fire Farm in upstate New York, where she has served on the founding Board of Directors of Soul Fire Farm Institute since 2015.